yusufSLCN/UniMed-CLIP/README.md

 ## Installation

-Before using UniMed-CLIP for training and inference, please refer to the installation instructions describe at [INSTALL.md](docs/INSTALL.md)
+Before using UniMed-CLIP for training and inference, please refer to the installation instructions described at [INSTALL.md](docs/INSTALL.md)

 ## Quick Start for inference with UniMed-CLIP models

 We provide a [jupyter notebook](getting_started_unimed_clip.ipynb) for using pretrained UniMed-CLIP models for zero-shot classification across 6 diverse medical modalities.
-Additionally, we provide a sample code below for getting started.
+Additionally, we provide a sample code below to get started.

 ```python